 You may also want to introduce your teen to the different types of mortgages that are available.
 Dave Ramsey and Nerd Wallet both have easy-to-understand articles comparing the different mortgage types.

 Now that you have covered several of the main spending categories with your teen, it’s time to start talking about savings.
 Every dollar that comes into your teen’s hands will either be saved or spent.
 Encourage them to save and spend on purpose.
 Start with the habit of deciding what portion of their income they will save.
 Talk about the advantages of having a savings and the different categories of savings.
+Understanding compound interest is good start to help them understand what type of accounts to look for when they are where to put their savings account.

 You can put an inspiring spin on studying savings interests rates with this Will You Be a Millionaire Calculator?